chrisdev/django-pandas/README.rst

         objects = DataFrameManager()

-This will qive you access to the following QuerySet methods:
+This will give you access to the following QuerySet methods:

     - ``to_datafame``
     - ``to_timeseries``